Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Introduction and high-level summary

 along with an explicit uplift from AdS to dS to account for the transition to nonzero $\Lambda_2$.
 This has an immediate difficulty: adding such (generically irrelevant) composite operators leads to ambiguities, suggesting that such a construction would have meaningless output wholly dependent on input assumptions.
 At infinite $c$, composite operators factorize, enabling a clear treatment of \eqref{eq:deformation-schematic-draft} reverse-engineered from the gravity side to ensure local Dirichlet boundary conditions for all fields at the boundary (along the lines of Section 3.3 of \cite{Hartman:2018tkw}).
 But that as it stands leaves open the question of the existence of a finite-c completion.

 In this work, we resolve this, constructing a finite-$c$ completion and incorporating local bulk matter into the duality \cite{Coleman:2021nor}.
 To do so, we formulate a finite system whose large central charge ($c\gg 1$) approximation reproduces the deformation required by the large-c factorization results and their implications for the dressed energies.
 The finiteness of our system is obtained by regulating our construction with an arbitrarily small initial pure $T\bar T$ deformation, giving a finite real spectrum.
 Starting from this finite quantum system, we can define the operators required in the deformation \eqref{eq:deformation-schematic-draft} by implementing explicit subtractions of singular terms, so as to match the large-$c$ definition of the operators up to small corrections.
 The theory is defined by this algorithm: at each step of the deformation we update the theory by recomputing $T, {\cal O}$ and add the appropriate composite operators \eqref{eq:deformation-schematic-draft} with the subtractions.
 In order to capture bulk processes involving not only low energy fields, but also Kaluza-Klein modes and other high energy excitations one needs operators corresponding to each.
+We will denote by $GR + EFT + \dots $ the degrees of freedom whose observables we will match to in our prescription for subtracting divergences and defining the renormalized operators, with the $\dots$ indicating elements of string/M theory that enter.
 In our full trajectory, the internal space is never larger than the bounding cylinder, with scale separation in the de Sitter phase arising from the standard 3-term structure of moduli stabilization \cite{Dong:2010pm, DeLuca:2021pej}.
-On the other hand, to capture only processes accessible at low energies in the bulk, the additional specifications are not needed.
-In either case, the theory thus defined serves to define the quantum gravity theory, which contains corrections beyond leading order in large $c$.
+On the other hand, to capture only processes accessible at low energies in the bulk, one can consider a more minimal version based on EFT without insisting on a particular string theory realization.
+In either case, the theory thus defined serves to define the quantum gravity theory, which contains finite $c$ corrections beyond those contained in $GR + EFT +\dots$.